-The Town is committed to doing a better job of communicating with residents and working more effectively and efficiently to inform a diverse population about the issues, programs, services, and initiatives that impact their community and their lives.
-Increasing engagement and awareness through more comprehensive communications systems will foster a greater sense of community and help to construct a shared vision of the priorities and initiatives we set together for Falmouth's future.
+The Town is committed to actively communicating with residents and working effectively and efficiently to inform a diverse population about the issues, programs, services, and initiatives that impact their community and their lives.
+Increasing engagement and awareness through comprehensive communications systems will foster a greater sense of community and help to construct a shared vision of the priorities and initiatives we set together for Falmouth's future.